-In case you are a U.S. citizen or in general you are a citizen of a country who can travel without a visa to Germany, you won't need a work permit for an internship up to 90 days.
-Otherwise, you will need to apply for a visa.
+In case you are a U.S. citizen or a citizen of a country who can travel without a visa to Germany, you will need a work permit for a 90-day internship.
+Otherwise, you will also need to apply for a visa.
 Please note that GAE cannot process your visa application.

-If applying for a visa, you will need to have a work permit.
+If you're applying for a visa, you will need to have a work permit.
 GAE will submit your work permit application to the German Federal Employment Agency (Agentur für Arbeit).
-For this we will need your Certificate of Enrollment and scan of your passport, which you submitted with your application, along with documents from your host company.
+For this we will need your Certificate of Enrollment and a scan of your passport, which you submitted with your application, along with documents from your host company.
 Please note that many companies will not fill out the required forms until they have received the signed contract.
 Therefore, the signed contract needs to be returned in a timely manner.